MLHale/CYBR8950/projects/milestone2.md

 ## Project realization
 The bulk of the project work is centered on realizing the methodology you defined in Milestone 1.
 Here, you should identify the tasks you have achieved, document the product or other intellectual/applied outcomes that have resulted from your efforts, and bind your tasks to the outcomes and documentation you have produced so far.

-**TL;dr** Be productive, work towards completing your process, and document what you do.
+Be productive, work towards completing your process, and document what you do.

 Documentation towards project realization will come in the form an intermediate project report.
 Your project report should be placed on GitHub in the same repository you used for Milestone 1.
 Create a new markdown file that contains the following.